Valve/calculus/README.md

 # calculus

-I learn calculus.
-This is just my personal project.
+I learn calculus by completing exercises from this book:

-https://www.amazon.com/Calculus-Earl-Swokowski/dp/0534936245
+Calculus by Earl Swokoski (6th edition) https://www.amazon.com/Calculus-Earl-Swokowski/dp/0534936245

-This (good) book exercises in Wolfram Mathematica.
+in Wolfram Mathematica.